In this guide

 - it is in the public interest, or

-- it is necessary to prevent injustice (unfairness) to the nurse or midwife.
+- it is necessary to prevent injustice (unfairness) to the nurse, midwife or nursing associate.

 This is a different test to the initial stage where the Registrar only decides if it is possible that the grounds are met.
 At this stage, the Registrar decides on the merit of the request and if a fresh decision is necessary.